eliflores/shooting-stars-web/README.md

 1. `npm install`

-# How to start the server:
+# How to start the node server
 1. `node app/server.js`
 2. `http://localhost:3000/`